 You can do Kegel exercises any time of day and achieve noticeable benefits at any age, especially women post-menopause

+Kegel exercises are great for a number of things.
 All of our body’s muscles need exercise, and the ones that form the pelvic floor are not an exception.

 It is responsible for sustaining the uterus, the bladder, the rectum and the small intestine, playing an important role in your health as well as with reproduction and your sex life.

 The problem is that over time, it becomes weakened by age-related changes, weight gain, giving birth or high-impact exercise.

 This can, in turn, lead to urinary incontinence, which causes leaking of urine when coughing, sneezing or laughing.